pwittrock/kubebuilder-workshop/README.md

 The MongoDB Controller will create a StatefulSet and Service that run MongoDB.

+Steps:

-- Add Watch Statements for StatefulSets and Services
+- Add Watch Statements for StatefulSets and Services (see below)
-- Generate the desired StatefuleSet and Service
+- Generate the desired StatefuleSet and Service (see below)
-- Generate the StatefulSet and Service and compare to what is live
+- Generate the StatefulSet and Service and compare to what is live (see below)
-- Create or Update the StatefulSet and Service
+- Create or Update the StatefulSet and Service (see below)

 ### Update Watch